w3c/wcag3/guidelines/groups/layout/no-obstruction/overlay-content-dismissible.md

 For each element that opens a modal dialog when interacted with:
 1. Open the dialog.
-2. Verify that the dialog includes a mechanism to allow the dialog to be dismissed.
+2. Check that the dialog includes a mechanism to allow the dialog to be dismissed.

 <b>Expected results</b>